Herman Willem Daendels: General in Napoleon's Grande Armée

-View on Beshankovichy, From J. North (2005) Napoleon's Army in Russia: The Illustrated Memoirs of Albrecht Adam – 1812.
+View on Beshenkovichi, From J. North (2005) Napoleon's Army in Russia: The Illustrated Memoirs of Albrecht Adam – 1812.
 Pen & Sword Books.
 Plate 21.

 During the incorporation of the Kingdom of Holland into France in 1810, Daendels returned to Holland and resided in Paris by November 1811.
 He was appointed as a divisional general (major general) and assumed command of the 26th Division of the Grande Armée.
 This division consisted of troops from Baden, Hesse-Darmstadt, and Berg.
 In mid-March 1812, Daendels was appointed as the commander of the 26th Division, serving under Marshal Victor as part of IX Corps, which acted as a reserve.

 In August, Victor received orders to march eastward, joining the Badeners in the Russian campaign 1812.
 Daendels arrived in Vilnius on 8 and 15 September, subsequently reaching Minsk.
 On 11 October, his division moved to Babinovichi, and on 20 October, they received orders to proceed to Vitebsk.
-By 27 October, they had occupied the nearby town of Beshankovichy.
+By 27 October, they had occupied the nearby town of Beshenkovichi.
 The following day, temperatures dropped below zero.
 The supplies in Vitebsk were lost when the Russian army captured the city, and it began to snow on 29 October.

 On 11 November, Daendels and the rearguard arrived in Chashniki, approximately 90 km southwest of their previous location.
 On 14 November, during the battle of Smoliani, the French suffered the loss of 3,000 men against General Peter Wittgenstein, and heavy snowfall of about 1.5 meters occurred that day.
 Four days later, the supplies in Minsk were also lost when Pavel Chichagov captured the city.

 On 24 November, Daendels skirmished with some Russians but reunited with the rest of the French army near Bobr.
 Subsequently, all the French soldiers proceeded to Borisov, where the Russian army destroyed a crucial bridge crossing the Berezina River.
 Daendels' division, consisting of 4,000 men, played a decisive role in the Battle of Berezina.

 From February 1813 until December 1813, General Daendels commanded Polish forces defending the Modlin Fortress, located northwest of Warsaw.
 It was the final French stronghold along the Vistula to surrender.